 The new name recognises the leadership and support of Richard (Dick) Lester in helping the prize grow into one of the most prestigious on Australia’s visual arts calendar.

 Along with the new name has come a new look for the Prize.
 The look reflects both the quality of the awards and its approachability.

-John Langoulant, Chairman of The Lester Board comments, “Portraiture is the most accessible form of visual art.
+John Langoulant, former Chairman of The Lester Board comments, “Portraiture is the most accessible form of visual art.
 No matter the style in which it is rendered, the human likeness is something we can all relate to.
 It’s the one form of art we have all created at some point in our lives – there is something elemental in human nature that drives us to draw or paint the likenesses of people.
 We don’t have to be experts to enjoy portraiture and we are proud to provide Western Australia with the opportunity to engage with the best of the artform each year in a format that puts the artists and community front-and-centre.”

 Founder, Patron and former Executive Director, Tina Wilson, agrees.
 She says, “The Black Swan Prize was created by a community of passionate people, fuelled by a shared vision to support artists and to engage the community to embrace visual arts.
 I am thrilled that the Prize has a new identity.
 It recognizes the past but, more importantly, looks towards an amazing future.
 To quote Dr. Seuss: ‘Oh, the Places You’ll Go!’—I am excited to watch its evolution.”

 The Lester Prize is managed by The Lester Inc, a not-for-profit organisation.
 It was formerly ARTrinsic Inc which was founded in 2007 by Tina Wilson to provide an avenue for artists to exhibit works of portraiture within Western Australia.
 After successfully taking the Main Awards and Exhibition to its new home at the Art Gallery of Western Australia in 2016, Tina stepped down to return to her own artistic practice.